OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

     </main>
     ```

 1. In your code editor, open the file **./src/taskpane/taskpane.js** and add the following code within the **run** function.
-This code uses the Office JavaScript API to get a reference to the current message and write its `itemId` and `subject` property values to the task pane.
+This code uses the Office JavaScript API to get a reference to the current message and write its `subject` property value to the task pane.

     ```js
     // Get a reference to the current message